uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 [motivation]: #motivation

 Uyuni needs to load repository data from external sources to provide it to the registered machines.
-At the moment Uyuni can syncronize repositores from:
+At the moment Uyuni can synchronize repositories from:
   - the SCC CDN
   - a plain RMT Server ("from-mirror setup", still requires connection to SCC)
   - a plain directory exported from an RMT Server ("disconnected setup")